Embossing Graphics By 3D Printing On Wood

 We don’t often try to print directly onto a wooden surface for various reasons, but [Cory] wanted to give it a go.
 They hoped to get some grain patterns to transfer to the surface, but as they say in the blog entry, the beauty of wood patterns is in the colouration, which doesn’t transfer.
 Next, they laser etched a logo into the wood surface to see how well that would transfer.
 It did create a discernable raised impression, but they forgot to mirror the image (oops!) and relevel the bed, so the results are less impressive than they could be.
 Still, it’s another useful technique to consider.

-Embossing is the process by which braille sheets.
+Embossing is the process by which braille sheets are made.
 This DIY braille encoder is pretty sweet.
-Of course the process can be simply decorative.
+Of course, the process can simply be decorative.
 Here’s how to use a laser cutter to create your own embossing seals.
 The traditional way to emboss paper for a fancy effect was to use embossing powder to selectively change the properties of drying paper.
 But how can you make the stuff for cheap?

 Leave a Reply